triblespace/yeehaw/INVENTORY.md

 # Inventory & Roadmap

 This document outlines the long term plan to rewrite this project so that it relies on [Trible Space](https://github.com/triblespace/tribles-rust) for storage and metadata management.
-The overall goal is to remove filesystem centric pieces of Tantivy and treat indexes as content addressed blobs stored alongside the primary data in Trible Space.
+The overall goal is to remove filesystem centric pieces of Yeehaw and treat indexes as content addressed blobs stored alongside the primary data in Trible Space.

 ## Big Picture